 Morning registration is between 8.55am and 9.00am.

-Afternoon registration is between 12.30pm and 12.35pm for Reception and KS1 classes and 1.30pm - 1.35pm for KS2 classes.
+Afternoon registration is between 12.30pm and 12.35pm for KS2 classes and 1.30pm - 1.35pm for Reception and KS1 classes.

 The school doors open at 8.45am and close at 8.55am.
+(This gives pupils time to be able to hang up their coats and organise themselves ready for the school day.)
 The school day starts at 8.55am.
 Pupils are expected to be on the premises at that time and that is when the registration period starts (i.e. when the register is taken and remains open).

-When the attendance register has been taken it remains open until 9.25am in the morning and 1.00pm in the afternoon for Reception and KS1 classes and 2.00pm for KS2 classes.
+When the attendance register has been taken it remains open until 9.25am in the morning and 1.00pm in the afternoon for KS2 classes and 2.00pm for Reception and KS1 classes.